 A common treat found in most pet stores, pigs ears for dogs are inexpensive and irresistible to our canine companions.
-But what exactly are they?
-How are they produced?
+But how are they produced?
 Are they really a healthy option when it comes to dog treats?
 And if so, why?
 This article takes a deep dive into the subject, answering all these questions and more!

 How are Pigs Ears Processed?

-Pig ears are a natural dog treat, humanely harvested as a by-product after the slaughter of a pig for bacon or pork.
+Pig ears are a natural dog treat, humanely harvested as a by-product from the farming industry.
 This ensures less of the pig goes to waste.

 The part of the ear which is used is the pinna; the flap of the ear.
 The pinna is mainly comprised of cartilage and skin, with very little muscle.
 Therefore it is not like normal meat.
 Cartilage is a firm, yet flexible, connective tissue which is found in the ears, nose, at the end of ribs, and inside joints.

 Once an ear has been harvested, it goes through a process of blanching in boiling water for 30 seconds, followed by rapid cooling in ice water.
 This removes all the remaining hair.
 After drying, it is then dehydrated either on a dehydration rack, in an oven at a low temperature, or in a smoker for extra flavour.
 This process can take between four and 24 hours, depending on which method is used.

 Once fully dehydrated, they will be a treat that your dog won’t be able to resist.